ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Se Careful What Tan Say.
+In speaking of
 another&#x27;s faults, Fray dor? t forget
 your own ; Remember those in homes of
 glass Should seldom throw a stone. &#x27; If